 Important information on ITR deadline

-The deadline to file income tax return (ITR) for the financial year 2020-21 has been extended to December 31, 2021, from the earlier deadline of September 30, 2021.
-While this allows some extended time, it is important to file your tax return before the deadline to avoid any late filing penalty.
+The deadline to file income tax return (ITR) for the financial year 2022-23 is July 31, 2023.
+It is important to file your tax return before the deadline to avoid any late filing penalty.

 Guide to filing IT returns

 Here is a step-by-step guide to easily filing your IT returns: